 Keraton (palace) of the sultanate

-Kasunanan Surakarta located in Surakarta City, Central Java.
-This palace was founded by Susuhunan Pakubuwana II in 1744 as a substitute of the Palace / Palace Kartasura ravaged by Chinatown Gazer 1743.
+The palace (keraton) of Kasunanan Surakarta is located in Surakarta City, Central Java.
+This palace was founded by Susuhunan Pakubuwana II in 1744 as a substitute of the Palace of Kartasura, which was destroyed.

 Although the Surakarta Kasunanan has officially been part of the Republic of Indonesia since 1945, this palace complex is still functioning as a residence of Sri Sunan and his court house which still runs the royal tradition to this day.